Adaptive measurement strategy for quantum subspace methods: Acknowledgments

 \section{Acknowledgments}

-This work is supported by PRESTO, JST, Grant No.\,JPMJPR2119, COI-NEXT program Grant No. JPMJPF2221, JST ERATO Grant Number JPMJER2302, and JST CREST Grant Number JPMJCR23I4, Japan. and IBM Quantum. \\
+This work is supported by PRESTO, JST, Grant No.\,JPMJPR2119, COI-NEXT program Grant No. JPMJPF2221, JST ERATO Grant No. JPMJER2302, and JST CREST Grant No. JPMJCR23I4, Japan and IBM Quantum. \\